Mxx1029/WhatToDo-App/README.md

   - HEADER: login/signup; create a listing --> KEY FEATURE
   - HEADER: User can search for events by category (drop-down menu) and/or by date (drop-down menu) --> KEY FEATURES
   - HEADER: User could also search by district (drop-down) and/or keywords (input field) --> NICE TO HAVE
-  - MAIN: Events displayed as cards; 4 in a row on Web App, 2 in a row on mobile, 20 results per page on both
+  - MAIN: Events displayed as cards; 4 in a row on Web App, 1 or 2 in a row on mobile, infinite scroll-down --> KEY FEATURE
+  - OR 20 results per page (web and mobile) --> NICE TO HAVE
   - EVENT CARD: Image (incl.
-Date or duration), Title, Teaser, Category (strongest, only displayed here, more on event page), District, (Wishlist), GO button on Web (click on image on mobile)
+Date or duration), Title, Teaser, Category (only 1 displayed here, more on event page), District, (Wishlist Icon), GO button on Web (click on image on mobile) --> KEY FEATURES (apart from Wishlist)
-  - FOOTER: contact, disclaimer (not responsible for content correctness), privacy (what type of data we collect and what we do with it)
+  - FOOTER: contact, disclaimer (not responsible for content correctness), privacy (what type of data we collect and what we do with it) --> NICE TO HAVE
   - EVENT PAGE:
+    - WEB:
-    - WEB: Left 2/3: Image (incl. date/duration), Title, Description, Categories (all), (Wishlist); Right 1/3: Date & Times; Location (link to googlemaps); Price & Bookings (link to bookingpage); Contact Details: Telephone, email (link to website)
+      - Left 2/3: Image (incl. date/duration), Title, Description, Categories (all) --> KEY FEATURE; also Wishlist Icon and Map with Pin (GoogleMaps Integration) --> NICE TO HAVE
+      - Right 1/3: Date & Times; Location (link to googlemaps); Price & Bookings (link to bookingpage); Contact Details: Telephone, email (link to website)
-    - MOBILE: 1 Row: first image, description with a show more drop down; then the Date & Times, Location etc. row
+    - MOBILE: 1 Row: first image, title, start of description with a show more drop down; then the Date & Times, Location etc. row, Map
-- case 2: user wants to log in or register
+- case 2: user wants to register --> KEY FEATURE
+  - SIGNUP --> REDIRECT TO LOGIN
+- case 3 user wants to login --> KEY FEATURE
+  - LOGIN: KEY FEATURE
+- case 4: user wants to create a listing --> KEY FEATURE
+  - REDIRECT TO SIGNUP
+- case 5: user wants to make a wishlist --> NICE TO HAVE
-  - SIGNUP/LOGIN:
+  - REDIRECT TO SIGNUP
-- case 3: user is LOGGED in
+- case 6: user is LOGGED IN --> KEY FEATURE
+  - HEADER stays the same, plus logout
+  - MAIN: still defaults to events on that day
+  - above events, Create Listing component, maybe display only a bit and hide the rest in a show more
+  - NICE TO HAVE: Wishlist

 #### Questions:
 - How is the sequence of results displayed? first listing, date, best category fit, alphabet, free first